nickelser/co-coffeescript-presentation/coffeescript/1_overview/overview.md

     @@@javascript

-    // yeah, we dont need to do this anymore (function($) {
+    // yeah, we don't need to do this anymore (function($) {

       // my jquery code